 ray dining

-Especially, the “Goto beef”, raised on mineral-rich pastures, is produced in small quantities and is considered a rare delicacy.
+In particular, “Goto beef,” raised on mineral-rich pastures, is produced in such small quantities that it’s considered rare.

-Our fundamental philosophy at ray dining is to deliver these luxurious island ingredients – the light of the region – in the most delicious way while paying respect to the producers.
+To deliver these luxurious island ingredients – the local treasures – in the most delicious way while respecting the producers.

 Chef de Cuisine Yusuke Yamamoto